avvinaav/fraud-detection-platform/README.md

 ## 📧 Support

-For issues and questions, please open a GitHub issue or contact support@frauddetect.ai
+For issues and questions, please open a GitHub issue or contact work.avinav@gmail.com